 Everyone agrees there is a racial disparity problem.
 Only people on the fringes deny the problem.

-Christians who seek to follow Jesus as he followed the Father are as earnest in doing justice as they are in preaching the Gospel.
+I believe the Bible teaches that Christians who seek to follow Jesus as he followed the Father should be as earnest in doing justice as they are in preaching the Gospel.
 The Gospel and justice go hand in hand.
 The evangelical church, however, has fallen short on the justice side of the equation.

-Critical race theory defines the problem and the solution in terms that are sometimes contrary to the Gospel and to biblical truth.
-That is not to say there is no redeeming value to critical race theory, or that people who espouse CRT are wicked or evil.
+Critical race theory defines the problem and the solution in terms that do not align with the Gospel and to biblical truth.
+That is not to say there is no redeeming value to critical race theory, that it is inherently evil, or that people who espouse CRT are wicked or evil.

 The Gospel offers true justice.

-Jesus offers salvation by taking on the sin of all people (of all races) on himself and setting us free from the wages of sin.
+Jesus offers the solution to the sin problem by taking on the sin of all people (of all races) on himself and setting us free (ultimately) from the consequences of sin.
 Jesus does that so we can have relationship with God who, then, begins to work within us to will and to act according to His good purpose.

 We do not achieve salvation by anything that we do.
-It’s a free gift available to all by grace.
+It’s a free gift available to all of us by grace.
 We simply need to embrace it.
 Salvation takes away the shame and the ultimate consequence of sin, which is death (physically and spiritually).

 Racism is the sin of partiality.
-In Christ, there is no Jew nor Gentile; no male nor female; and no black, nor white or brown.
+(James 2) In Christ, there is no Jew nor Gentile; no male nor female; and no black, nor white or brown.
 We are all one in Christ, and the ultimate goal of the Gospel is to unite all humanity in Christ with God the Father.
 The picture of that ultimate goal was given to the Apostle John in a vision: